Sunnova Energy International Inc. (NOVA) Stock: A Closer Look at the Market Potential

 Citigroup gave a rating of “Buy” to NOVA, setting the target price at $26 in the report published on December 15th of the previous year.

-During the last 5 trading sessions, NOVA fell by -10.00%, which changed the moving average for the period of 200-days by -41.87% in comparison to the 20-day moving average, which settled at $16.21.
-In addition, Sunnova Energy International Inc. saw -26.54% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NOVA rose by +2.92%, which changed the moving average for the period of 200-days by -41.80% in comparison to the 20-day moving average, which settled at $15.82.
+In addition, Sunnova Energy International Inc. saw -27.48% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NOVA starting from DuBose Arthur, who sale 327 shares at the price of $27.34 back on Sep 28.
-After this action, DuBose Arthur now owns 2,146 shares of Sunnova Energy International Inc., valued at $8,939 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NOVA starting from Grasso Michael P, who sale 5,375 shares at the price of $13.53 back on Mar 23.
+After this action, Grasso Michael P now owns 52,027 shares of Sunnova Energy International Inc., valued at $72,724 using the latest closing price.

-Berger William J, the of Sunnova Energy International Inc., sale 150,000 shares at $30.04 during a trade that took place back on Aug 08, which means that Berger William J is holding 301,142 shares at $4,506,645 based on the most recent closing price.
+Hillstrand Kris W, the of Sunnova Energy International Inc., sale 4,714 shares at $14.65 during a trade that took place back on Mar 23, which means that Hillstrand Kris W is holding 92,448 shares at $69,060 based on the most recent closing price.

 Stock Fundamentals for NOVA